ppanero/Personal_accounting/README.md

+NOTE: The code might fail, not be efficient, or not even be clear.
+It was just a simple project to get familar with REST web services and clients.
+Check before use.

 To deploy and populate the database follow these steps (Although one is provided with the project):

 1- Go to the project folder